File Formats

 Trajectory outputs and logs are stored in a directory.

-The output directory contains a traj sub directory with a header.json file, many snap$(NUMBER).zarr.zip files where NUMBER is the frame number of the snapshot, and finally a footer.json.
+The output directory contains a traj sub directory with a header.json file, many $(most significant digits)/$(3 least significant digits).zip files, and finally a footer.json.

-The initial state returned by setup is stored in snap0.zarr.zip.
+The initial state returned by setup is stored in traj/0/000.zip.

-Inside the snap$(NUMBER).zarr.zip there is a snap/medyan group containing the snapshot of the MEDYAN.Context at the step.
+Inside the traj/$(i)/$(j).zip there is a snap/medyan group containing the snapshot of the MEDYAN.Context after the step.
 Other state may be stored in child groups of snap.

 The header.json file also has a top level "medyan" key with a value describing the system being simulated.